Prologue (ice show): Background

-Prologue is the first solo ice show to be produced in figure skating, with Hanyu as the only scheduled skater, which is an unusual approach compared to established show formats.
+Prologue was the first solo ice show to be produced and presented in figure skating, with Hanyu as the only scheduled skater, which was an unusual approach compared to established show formats.
 The first major era of ice shows, headlined by Ice Follies and Ice Capades from the 1930s to 1980s, typically featured large skating ensembles inspired by ballet and theater.
-Since the late 1980s, ice shows experienced a shift towards smaller casts with elite international skaters, including multiple Olympic and world champions.
-However, a solo ice show of 90 minutes was considered impractical due to the physical limits of skating and performing for a longer period.
-Hanyu's preparations included a significant improvement of his stamina, five practice run-throughs of the full show, and a new approach to commitment and pacing, stating: "I'm used to emptying the tank for one skate.
-I've never thought about heading back out immediately after.
-But I managed to add the strength and stamina I needed to get through it all."
-Three-time world champion Patrick Chan from Canada expressed his respect for Hanyu's accomplishment: "Just one person, without any group dancing in the middle?
-How is that possible?
-I think, Yuzu is the only person in the world who can do that.
-It's unbelievable stamina."
+In the late 1980s, the ice show landscape experienced a shift towards smaller casts and individual performances by elite international skaters, including multiple Olympic and World champions.
+However, the production of a solo ice show was considered impractical due to the physical limits of skating and performing.
+As remarked by Russian world champion Elizaveta Tuktamysheva, even three programs in one show are physically very challenging to skate.